Buckthorn Pick Up Programs

 Depending on how long buckthorn has been established on your property, you may want to jumpstart your native plant

-community back to life by purchasing native plants.
-There are several companies that specialize in the growth and care of native plants.
+community by purchasing native plants.
+There are several companies that specialize in the growth and care of native plants, and more retail locations are stocking native plants.

 You may also want to plant herbaceous native plants in the area.
-There are a wide variety of options, including Jack in the Pulpits, Zig-Zag Goldenrod, Wild Ginger, fern species, ect.
+There are a wide variety of options, including Jack-in-the-Pulpit, Zig-Zag Goldenrod, Wild Ginger, ferns and more.
 Click

 for a handout with some native plant ideas for buckthorn removal areas.
 You may also want to describe your site to your native plant supplier and ask for their recommendations.

 Every spring the City holds a tree sale, where bare root trees are sold at cost.
-When available, the City also sells herbaceous ground cover plants as well.
 The tree sale information page is available

 The City hosts a native plant market each spring.
 At the market, native plant vendors set up farmer's market style event consisting of all native plants.
 For more information on the plant market, click